 Selecting the best university requires significant research.
-While it’s important to consider whether a given school has a strong reputation and affordable tuition, it’s equally important to consider what campus resources the school offers because those resources can make a difference in both your academic success and future career.
+While it is important to consider whether a given school has a strong reputation and affordable tuition, it is equally important to consider the campus resources offered by the school, as it can make a difference in both your academic success and future career.

-When looking into schools, make sure the following resources are active and accessible:
+When looking into schools, make sure the following resources are accessible to you:

-Career Services: This resource can help you find internships, choose a major, learn about job applications, practice for interviews, and navigate career fairs.
-Your school’s career office should offer one-on-one coaching sessions, group events, and print materials for you to take and/or borrow at any point in your program’s duration.
+This resource can help you find internships, choose a major, learn about job applications, practice for interviews, and navigate career fairs.
+The career office at your school should offer one-on-one coaching sessions, group events, and print materials for you to take or borrow at any point during your program’s duration.

-Alumni Networks: Networking is crucial to remaining competitive in any job market.
-Schools with strong alumni connections give students advantages in the job-seeking process because they provide an automatic network of people who want to help them advance professionally.
-You can use your school’s alumni network to find a job or even just to learn more about a field.
+Networking is crucial to remain competitive in any job market.
+Schools with strong alumni connections give students advantages in the job-seeking process because they provide an automatic network of people to help them advance professionally.
+You can use your school’s alumni network to find a job or learn more about a particular field.

-Academic Support Center: Supplemental assistance can help you reach optimal success.
-For that reason, it’s important to ensure that your school supplies academic support centers among its free resources.
-Well-equipped academic support centers offer tutoring, technological materials, English language learning initiatives, and extra resources for students with disabilities.
+Supplemental assistance can help you reach optimal success.
+For this reason, it is important to ensure your school offers academic support centers as part of its free resources.
+Well-equipped academic support centers offer tutoring, technological materials, English learning initiatives, and extra resources for students with disabilities.

-Financial Aid Office: Studying in the United States is expensive.
+Studying in the U.S. is expensive.
 Even if you have scholarships, an office with responsive personnel can help if you have questions or issues with your bills and payment plans.
-Employees of this office can also explain university policies and work-study options.
+Employees of the financial aid office can also explain university policies and work-study options.

-International Student Services: Studying abroad is an exciting but potentially challenging experience.
+Studying abroad is an exciting but potentially challenging experience.
 An office or center dedicated to international students typically advises on academic and legal issues.
-It also hosts cultural events, workshops, and a new student orientation to build community among international students and help them with common difficulties.
+ISS also hosts cultural events, workshops, and new student orientation to build community among international students.

-Public Safety Officers: Your school should foster a safe atmosphere.
-Public safety officers keep the campus secure, alert the community in case of emergency, respond to complaints, lead relevant trainings, and can even accompany students home if they don’t feel safe walking alone.
+Your school should foster a safe atmosphere.
+Public safety officers keep the campus secure, alert the community in case of emergency, respond to complaints, lead relevant training, and can accompany students home if they do not feel safe walking alone.
 If you get the chance to visit schools, see if they have blue light systems to dispatch the police with the touch of a button.

-How have campus resources helped you during your education?
+How have campus resources helped you during your education abroad?
 What other services have helped you?